bjt-user/Linux/makefiles.md

 #### implicit rules

-If there is no rule for a prerequisite, make will look for an implicit rule.
+If there is no rule and/or recipe for a prerequisite, make will look for an implicit rule.

 This will work and make will compile the source files `main.c` and `print_test.c` to .o files implicitly:
 ```